ltangvald/mysql/support-files/MacOSX/ReadMe.txt

        MySQL Package Installer: Summary

    MySQL server is now installed, but it is not loaded (started) by default.
-Use either launchctl from the command dline, or start MySQL by clicking "Start" using the MySQL preference pane.
+Use either launchctl from the command line, or start MySQL by clicking "Start" using the MySQL preference pane.
 For additional information, see Section 2.4.3, "Installing a MySQL Launch Daemon," and Section 2.4.4,